kdorff/sfpg/readme.txt

 WARNING: A directory not containing directories, images or files, that is to be shown in the gallery is considered empty.
 This means that a directory containing banner, description, hidden files or hidden directories, will still be considered empty, and will be deleted if the option is set to TRUE.

 Information about what is inside a directory is updated when entering the directory.
 So if all content have been deleted in a directory, you will have to enter the directory to update the information.
 First then will the directory be deleted.
-Empty directories is deleted when they are about to be listed as an element in the gallery.
+Empty directories are deleted when they are about to be listed as an element in the gallery.

 ____________________________________________________________